UnLtd: Programs

-UnLtd Ventures provides consultancy support to a number of outstanding social entrepreneurs, helping them to scale up or replicate their projects, through in-house business consultants, partnerships with external consultants, and funding sources.

 UnLtd Research studies the impact of the support UnLtd gives to early start social entrepreneurs, and the impact they have on the worlds in which they live.
 UnLtd has partnerships with academic institutions UCL, Open University, Middlesex University, University of Birmingham.

+UnLtd established an investment team in 2016, investing directly into more established social ventures.

-The organization's funding throughout the UK is divided throughout 5 regions; London, The South and the East of England, The North of England and the Midlands, Scotland, Northern Ireland and Wales.
+The organisation's funding throughout the UK is divided throughout five regions: London, The South and the East of England, The North of England and the Midlands, Scotland, Northern Ireland and Wales.

-Global affiliates

-UnLtd supports a number of global partners, including: